UBCDingXin/cDR-RS/README.md

-# Efficient Density Ratio-Guided Subsampling of Conditional GANs, With Conditioning on a Class or a Continuous Variable
+# Efficient Subsampling of Realistic Images From GANs Conditional on a Class or a Continuous Variable

 --------------------------------------------------------